pudly/schmopera-hugo/content/articles/dont-miss-beatrix-potter-at-edinburgh-fringe.md

 ---
-title: "Don't miss: Beatrix Potter at Edinburgh Fringe"
+title: "Don&#039;t miss: Beatrix Potter at Edinburgh Fringe"
 ---

 ## What connection do you have personally to the stories of Beatrix Potter?